Abbas1Hussein/adp_desktop/README.md

 The Navigation View top-level navigation for your app provides a structured layout for navigation within an application.
 It typically consists of a sidebar for navigation options and an app bar for additional controls or indicators.
-Provides a flexible layout for navigation purposes, allowing users to interact with the app's content seamlessly, making it suitable for various application designs and platforms. [full code](http://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/src/view/screens/home/tabs/navigation/navigation_view.dart)
+Provides a flexible layout for navigation purposes, allowing users to interact with the app's content seamlessly, making it suitable for various application designs and platforms.
+[View full example](http://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/src/view/screens/home/tabs/navigation/navigation_view.dart)

 | MacOS Dark\Light Mode                                | Windows  Dark\Light Mode                               |
 |------------------------------------------------------|--------------------------------------------------------|